 Argentina is a great place to live.
 The country has a lot to offer its residents.
 It is one of the safest countries on the continent, with a developed infrastructure, nice weather, and kind people.

 What’s more, is that the country prides itself on its history of immigration.
 Many Argentines descended from European immigrants, mainly from Spain and Italy.
-Because of this, locals have a favorable attitude towards foreigners who move here.
+Because of this, locals have a favorable attitude toward foreigners who move here.

 Living in Argentina: the pros and cons